-Every business owner wants their app to eventually become a hit on the market.
+Every business owner wants their mobile or web app to eventually become a hit on the market.
 But while a digital product that users flock to is a universal aim, it’s possible for the success to become too much to handle.
 As you gain more users, the performance of your app might drop significantly, and that’s when the panic usually starts.

 Fortunately, there’s an easy way to avoid that scenario.
 In this article, we’re going to cover the subject of app scalability: what does it mean, why is it important and what do you gain by including it in the early planning stages?
 Read on to find out!

 When developing a digital product, it is better to start small instead of creating a full-fledged version.
 That way, you can test it out among users, instead of giving them something they might not even like.

 This is where the concept of the MVP comes along: you start with building a basic version of the product, gather feedback from the end-users and improve your solution accordingly.

 What does this have to do with scalability, you might ask?
 Well, everything!

 In simple terms, scalability refers exactly to the approach we’ve just mentioned: it’s the capacity of your app to grow, handle more users and evolve along with your business needs.
 A scalable app is one that you add more features to without having to worry about its performance.

 Picture your idea for a perfect application: you can probably imagine its general functionalities, features and what it would look like.
 Or maybe you already have a very detailed plan, and can perfectly envision its performance down to the very last click.